I. To Establish Appropriate Tender Procedures

 - Requesting Bid Evaluation Committees to review their reports on specific grounds and submit fresh recommendations; OR

-- Requesting third parties/consultants to analyse the bids received and make firm recommendations to the Board.
+- Requesting technical experts to analyse the bids received and make firm recommendations to the Board.

 - Ultimate decision for approval of award of contracts or otherwise rests solely with the Board.